 In the Jalgaon district of Maharashtra, India, an international agricultural conglomerate and a waste-to-energy technology developer have launched a large-scale agricultural waste conversion facility.
 Jain Irrigation Systems Ltd. has partnered with Ankur Scientific to establish a processing infrastructure capable of converting multiple forms of agricultural residues into clean industrial fuel and biochar.
-Amid a global energy crisis driven by geopolitical instability in West Asia, this joint venture creates an integrated regional value chain.
+Amid a global energy crisis driven by geopolitical instability in West Asia, this venture creates an integrated regional value chain.
 By transforming discarded biomass into commercial assets, the project establishes a circular economic model designed to diversify rural incomes and expand industrial access to renewable thermal energy.

 The project addresses the critical challenges of agricultural waste mismanagement, rural economic dependency, and fossil fuel reliance within the food processing sector.
 Regional farmers frequently underutilize or openly burn crop residues, an ineffective practice that discards valuable raw materials while exacerbating regional air pollution.
 Concurrently, localized agricultural and food manufacturing processes require intensive thermal energy inputs, which traditionally rely on volatile, carbon-heavy fossil fuel streams.
 Furthermore, the localized agricultural supply chain faces structural resource constraints, specifically a reliance on unsustainable, imported peat moss for growing media in specialized cultivation practices like banana sapling production.